 The terms set out in this part 16 of the Terms of Business apply:

-- where the Kelly Partners office delivering the services has acquired the business of another accounting firm (the Predecessor Business); and
+- where Kelly + Partners has acquired the business of another accounting firm (the Predecessor Business); and

-This part 16 of the Terms of Business will apply until you sign an Engagement Letter which expressly states that this Part no longer has application.
+This clause 17 of the Terms will apply until you sign an Engagement Letter which expressly states that this clause no longer has application.

-Engaging or continuing to engage KELLY + PARTNERS to provide the Service will evidence your continued acceptance of a binding Services Contract between us and these Terms of Business will apply to all Services performed for you by Kelly Partners under that Services Contract.
+Engaging or continuing to engage Kelly + Partners to provide the Service will evidence your continued acceptance of a binding Services Contract between us and these Terms will apply to all Services performed for you by Kelly + Partners under that Services Contract.

 If no Engagement or Confirmation Letter has been issued in relation to an assignment, our fees will reflect time spent and such other factors as complexity, monetary values involved, specialist input required and the urgency of the matter.
 Goods and services tax (GST) at the prevailing rate will be added to and forms part of our fees.